 - A7.
-Apply personal and professional development strategies to prioritise, plan and manage their own skills development and learning - A8.
-Research, select and apply relevant knowledge aimed at enhancing their own skills and effectiveness in specific duties at their placement - A9.
-Demonstrate an understanding of a work environment, how it functions and their contribution to it - A10.
+Apply personal and professional development strategies to prioritise, plan and manage their own skills, development and learning. - A8.
+Research, select and apply relevant knowledge aimed at enhancing their own skills and effectiveness in specific duties at their placement. - A9.
+Demonstrate and understanding of a work environment, how it functions and their contribution to it. - A10.
 Relate their work based learning to other areas of personal development, including academic performance.

-- Acquisition of A1 and A2 is through a combination of lectures, tutorials, example classes, laboratory experiments, coursework and projects in Stages 1 and 2. - Acquisition of A3 is through a combination of lectures, supervisions, coursework and projects in Stage 3. - Acquisition of A4 is through a combination of lectures, laboratory experiments, coursework and projects in Stages 3 and 4.
+• Acquisition of A1 and A2 is through a combination of lectures, tutorials, example classes, laboratory experiments, coursework and projects in Stages 1 and 2.

-- Acquisition of A5 is through lectures throughout the programme and coursework in Stages 3 and 4. - Acquisition of A6 is through lectures associated with Stage 2 and 3 modules - Acquisition of A7-10 is through the activities carried out throughout the placement year
+- Acquisition of A3 is through a combination of lectures, supervisions, coursework and projects in Stage 3. - Acquisition of A4 is through a combination of lectures, laboratory experiments, coursework and projects in Stage 3. - Acquisition of A5 is through lectures throughout the programme and coursework in Stage 3. - Acquisition of A6 is through lectures associated with Stage 2 and 3 modules - Acquisition of A7-10 is through the activities carried out throughout the placement year